fillup/Smx_Simple_Meetings/README.md

 1. WebEx Meeting Center [COMPLETE]
 2. Citrix GoToMeeting [90% Complete - Missing create/edit user features.
 Need an admin account to dev/test with.]
 3. BigBlueButton [NOT STARTED]
+4. Join.Me [COMPLETE] - Note that this is a very basic service with limited functionality and an even more limited API.

 <a name='section_Todo'></a>
 ## Improvement Ideas / TODO ##